AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryResult/ElementsWithCAEXPathReference.md

 QueryResult.ElementsWithCAEXPathReference Method
 ================================================
-AutomationML 2.1 APIGets alls the elements from the document which have a reference to the provided Path.
+Gets alls the elements from the document which have a reference to the provided Path.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)